 Ducted fan

-The objective is to steer the fan from the origin to a horizontal position of $1$ m at altitude $0$, with zero final velocities and attitude, in a free final time $t_f$, while minimizing a trade-off between control effort and transition time.
+The objective is to steer the fan from the origin to a horizontal position of $1$ m at altitude $0$, with zero final velocities and attitude, in a free final time $t_f$, while minimising a trade-off between control effort and transition time.

-with $m = 2.2$ kg, $J = 0.05$ kg·m², $r = 0.2$ m, $mg=4$ N. The weight $\mu > 0$ balances control effort and transition time.
+with $m = 2.2$ kg, $J = 0.05$ kg·m², $r = 0.2$ m, $mg = 4$ N. The weight $\mu > 0$ balances control effort and transition time.

 Qualitative behaviour

-• The angular bound $|\alpha| \le 30^\circ$ limits maneuverability, shaping feasible trajectories.
+• The angular bound $|\alpha| \le 30^\circ$ limits manoeuvrability, shaping feasible trajectories.

 Characteristics